GOP Representative Supports ‘Purge’ of FBI, Justice Department

 Rooney used as justification for his radical comments the recent revelation that Peter Strzok, an FBI agent recruited by Special Counsel Robert Mueller to investigate President Trump’s connection to Russian malfeasance during the 2016 election, sent anti-Trump text messages that year.
 (Strzok has been removed from the investigation by Mueller.)
 Rooney also took issue with the fact that FBI deputy director Andrew McCabe’s wife received campaign donations from Terry McAuliffe, a friend of the Clintons, when she ran for state senate in 2015.

-These wafer-thin pretexts for discrediting Mueller’s investigation, and the FBI and Department of Justice in general, have become de rigeur for President Trump — who continues to go after the FBI on Twitter — as well as several GOP lawmakers and much of Fox News.
+These wafer-thin pretexts for discrediting Mueller’s investigation, and the FBI and Department of Justice in general, have become de rigueur for President Trump — who continues to go after the FBI on Twitter — as well as several GOP lawmakers and much of Fox News.
 The now-constant attacks on the agency have already had some effect.
 James Baker, a lawyer linked to former FBI director James Comey and GOP target, was reassigned last week.
 McCabe announced his retirement effective next year, though the move was seen as expected.

 During his appearance on Tuesday, Rooney again toed the party line when he rattled off a list of nonexistent scandals that he thinks the FBI should be investigating, including “the Clinton Foundation” and “Uranium One” — all coincidentally linked to Hillary Clinton and Barack Obama.